Taming the Knight's Tour: Minimizing Turns and Crossings: The Algorithm

-The full algorithm is given in Algorithm~\ref{alg:main}.
-The formation starts at a junction at the bottom-left corner and ends at a junction at the top-right corner.
-To get from one to the other, it zigzags along an odd number of parallel diagonals, alternating between downward-right and upward-left directions.
-The junctions in Figure~\ref{fig:junctions} have a \textit{height}, which influences the number of diagonals traversed by the formation.
 At the bottom-left corner, we use a junction with height 5.
 At the top-right corner, we use a junction with height between 5 and 8.
 Choosing the height as in Algorithm~\ref{alg:main} guarantees that, for any board dimensions, an odd number of diagonals fit between the two junctions.
-Sequence $1$ in Figure~\ref{fig:othercorners}, which we call the \textit{heel}, is used to transition between diagonals along the horizontal edges of the board.
-The two non-junction corners may require special sequences of quartet moves, as depicted in Figure~\ref{fig:othercorners}.
-In particular, Sequences $1,2,3,$ and $0$ are used when the last heel ends $0,2,4,$ and $6$ columns away from the vertical edge, respectively.
-As with the height of the top-right junction, these variations are \textit{predictable} because they cycle as the board dimensions grow\footnote{See how the variations cycle at \url{https://www.ics.uci.edu/~nmamano/knightstour.html}.}, so in Algorithm~\ref{alg:main} we give expressions for them in terms of $w$ and $h$.
+Sequence $1$ in Figure~\ref{fig:othercorners}, which we call the \textit{heel}, is used to transition between diagonals along the top and bottom edges of the board.
+The two non-junction corners require special sequences of quartet moves, as depicted in Figure~\ref{fig:othercorners}.
+Sequences $1,2,3,$ and $0$ are used when the last heel ends $0,2,4,$ and $6$ columns away from the vertical edge, respectively.
+These variations and the top-right junction are \textit{predictable} because they cycle as the board dimensions grow, so in Algorithm~\ref{alg:main} we give expressions for them in terms of $w$ and $h$.

+Figure~\ref{fig:sizes} shows the manifestation of these variations in different board dimensions.
+The sequence of quartet moves is easy to construct by hand.
+One starts from the bottom-left junction, which is always the same.
+One can then proceed in order.
+The other corners can be figured out as one encounters them.
+For the non-junction ones, one need only keep in mind that if the usual heel does not reach the right edge exactly, at least four columns are needed for the next transition.
+For instance, in Sequence $2$ in Figure~\ref{fig:othercorners}, the last heel is cut short to leave four columns instead of two.
+At the final corner, simply stop when there are between 5 and 8 rows left along the right edge, and plug in the corner of the appropriate size.